Charles, in Brief

 The Supreme Judicial Court heard the case, and in March 1987 decided the following:

-2. A school committee's process of approval of a home education plan is to be governed by the same body of law as the approval of a private school.
+- A school committee's process of approval of a home education plan is to be governed by the same body of law as the approval of a private school.
 (Mass.
-General Laws, Chapter 76, section 1) "School committees shall approve a private school when satisfied that the instruction in all the studies required by law equal in thoroughness and efficiency, that in the public school in the same town."
+General Laws, Chapter 76, section 1)

-3. Approval must be obtained in advance, i.e. prior to removal of the child(ren) from school.
-However, the court goes on to say that if the parents commence the education of their children at home in the face of the school committee's refusal to approve the parents' home school proposal, the burden of proof shifts to the school committee to show that "the instruction outlined in the proposal fails to equal in thoroughness and efficiency, and in the progress made therein, that in the public schools in the same town."
+- Approval must be obtained in advance, i.e. prior to removal of the child(ren) from school.
+However, the court goes on to say that if the parents commence the education of their children at home in the face of the school committee's refusal to approve the parents' home school proposal, the burden of proof shifts to the school committee to show that

-d) Superintendent or school committee may properly require periodic evaluation to ensure educational progress and attainment of minimum standards.
+- Superintendent or school committee may properly require periodic evaluation to ensure educational progress and attainment of minimum standards.
 Means of evaluating progress may be standardized testing, periodic progress reports, or dated work samples.
 The Charles court, in their decision, required the parents and school officials to work together in trying to reach agreement on the issues in dispute.
 Based on this, it is likely that the court preference would be that parents and school officials work to reach an agreement on the method of evaluation to be used.
-If no agreement can be reached, it may be that school officials could require standardized testing as a method for evaluating progress -- although no court has made a final decision on this point.
+In negotiations with schools around testing, parties should keep in mind the court’s mandate that any condition of approval meet the standard of “essential.”
 School officials may not require home visits as a condition for approval (later decided by the Brunelle court).